apike/allenpike.com/_posts/2021-01-31-wonderful-thing-kids-stories.markdown

 But there are a few, uh, provisos.
 A couple of quid pro quos.

-For starters, although Apple Music has a lot of kids’ stories on it, it’s fiendishly difficult to find them.
+For starters, although Apple Music has a lot of kids’ stories, it’s fiendishly difficult to find them.
 There are no official playlists or categories for stories.
 They’re just buried deep in a sea of dodgy search results.
 So you get to play a game.

 > Hm, do they have a Moana story?
 Nope.
 The Gruffalo?
 Ye… no, it’s just the music.
 What about Winnie the Pooh?
 Okay cool, now to locate the story track amongst all this music… Ah okay, I can search “winnie the pooh story” and it’ll work.
 Oh, other times the tracks are just titled, e.g. “Yertle the Turtle” so if I search “yertle the turtle story” it’ll return nothing...